Shady Oak Cine

 The Shady Oak Theatre sat among high-rise office buildings and condos in downtown Clayton and was somewhat of a landmark.
 Parking was a problem since the Shady Oak Theatre didn’t have it’s own parking lot.
 They had arrangements with some of the office buildings around the theatre for parking.

-The building with its quaint and warm atmosphere was closed in 2000, and sat unused collecting dust for several years until it was demolished in November 2008.
+The building with its quaint and warm atmosphere was closed in 2000 with the animated feature “Thomas and the Magic Railroad”.
+It sat unused collecting dust for several years until it was demolished in November 2008.

 Just login to your account and subscribe to this theater.